Vitalii-Liashenko/voice-expense-tracker/README.md

 ### Expenses_agent

-The new expense parser uses OpenAI to analyze text messages and extract expense information:
+Expenses_agent uses OpenAI to analyze text messages and extract expense information:

-1. **Operating principle**: the parser sends a text message to the OpenAI API, which analyzes it and returns a structured JSON
+1. **Operating principle**: the agent sends a text message to the OpenAI API, which analyzes it and returns a structured JSON
 2. **Response format**: JSON with `amount`, `category`, `description` fields
 3. **Advantages**: high accuracy in recognizing texts, flexibility in understanding different phrasings
 4. **Error handling**: validation of the received JSON, handling of missing or invalid fields, fallback to the "Others" category